Rohit-ACE/Credit-Card-known-Defualt-Risk-Analysis-PowerBI/README.md

 ---

 This Dashboard helps in :-
-- Understing the Customer characteristics of Defaulers
+- Understanding the Default Customer's characteristics
 - Proper Risk Manangement
-- indentifying customers who could be fraud in future
+- indentifying customers who could be/do fraud in future

 ***